rpm-software-management/spec-cleaner/TESTSUITE.md

 $ spec-cleaner tests/in/myfeaturebug.spec > tests/out/myfeaturebug.spec
 $ vi tests/out/myfeaturebug.spec
-*change date in header from current year to 2013 as testsuite mock it* *change any problematic part to what it shoudl look like correctly*
+*change date in header from current year to 2013 as testsuite mock it* *change any problematic part to what it should look like correctly*
 $ spec-cleaner -m tests/in/myfeaturebug.spec > tests/out-minimal/myfeaturebug.spec
 $ vi tests/out-minimal/myfeaturebug.spec
 *change date in header from current year to 2013 as testsuite mock it*